Huygens principle of double refraction: Huygens–Fresnel principle

-While the Huygens' principle of double refraction explains the phenomenon of double refraction in an optically anisotropic medium, the Huygens–Fresnel principle pertains to the propagation of waves in an optically isotropic medium.
+While the Huygens's principle of double refraction explains the phenomenon of double refraction in an optically anisotropic medium, the Huygens–Fresnel principle pertains to the propagation of waves in an optically isotropic medium.
 According to the Huygens–Fresnel principle, each point on a wavefront can be considered a secondary point source of waves, so a new wavefront is formed after the secondary wavelets have traveled for a period equal to one vibration cycle.
 This new wavefront can be described as an envelope or tangent surface to these secondary wavelets.
 Understanding and forecasting the classical wave propagation of light is based on the Huygens-Fresnel principle.